Water heater elements and the electrical wiring are the two most common problems with electric water heaters.

 No. The energy use is the same.

-Water is leaking from my water heater heating element.
+Water is leaking from my water heater heater element.
 Should I replace it?

 Not necessarily.
-If it is still heating, just replace the rubber washer that sets between the element and the tank.
+If it is still heating, you can replace the rubber washer that sets between the element and the tank.